Dakingrai/dakingrai.github.io/index.md

 ## News
+- We are organizing a [The First Workshop on the Application of LLM Explainability to Reasoning and Planning](https://xllm-reasoning-planning-workshop.github.io/) at COLM 2025!
+- We will be giving a [Tutorial on Mechanistic Interpretability for Language Models](https://ziyu-yao-nlp-lab.github.io/ICML25-MI-Tutorial.github.io/) at ICML 2025!
 - **[Aug.
 2024]**  Paper accepted in [ACL 24](https://2024.aclweb.org/).
 - **[July.
 2023]** Recieved the [Graduate Student Travel Fund](https://graduate.gmu.edu/financial-support/conference-travel-funding) from GMU!
 - **[May.
 2023]** Short paper accepted in [ACL 23](https://2023.aclweb.org/).